 - You’ll have to purchase the number of points you want to get each year.
 Currently, Disney is offering a rate of $207 per point.
 There is a minimum of 150 points a year.
 The points represent the bulk of the initial cost.

 - DVC members also have to pay annual dues.
 These dues cover real estate taxes on your investment.
 A portion of the annual fees covers the operating costs of the resort you invested in.
-These dues can vary depending on the resort you invested in, but they start at around $100 a month.
+These dues can vary depending on the resort you invested in, but they start at around $100 monthly.

-While the points and closing costs are one-time fees, the annual dues will be a recurring fee that you will have to pay for the duration of your contract.
+While the points and closing costs are one-time fees, the annual dues will be a recurring fee you will have to pay for the duration of your contract.

 Disney Vacation Club contracts typically last 30 to 40 years, but members often get offers to extend them at a discounted rate.